memgraph/pymgclient/docs/source/module.rst

 transactions*: they run your unit of work against the right instance and automatically retry transient failover conditions (a new main being elected, a replica catching up, an instance dropping mid-request) with a routing refresh and capped exponential backoff.
-A write that committed on the main but could not reach a synchronous replica is treated as success rather than retried (retrying would duplicate it).
+Because the work may run more than once, make it idempotent (e.g. ``MERGE`` rather than ``CREATE``) so a retry cannot duplicate a write.

 The classification used for retries is also exposed for building your own retry
 loops:

 .. autofunction:: mgclient.is_transient_error

-.. autofunction:: mgclient.is_committed_on_main_error

 For lower-level access to the routing table itself, see :meth:`Connection.get_routing_table`.